 A drug store can give a product that is packaged in a form that is fixed and unbreakable, such as an albuterol inhaler, as a 72-hour emergency supply.

 For more information, please call Member Services at 866-959-6555.

-Medicaid Lock-In Program
+Medicaid Office of Inspector General (OIG) Lock-In Program

 What is Medicaid Lock-In Program?